Capt. Kelly Stilwell’s Weekly Fishing Report

 Capt.
 Rick Grassett’s Weekly Fishing Report

+There should still be some tarpon fishing in the coastal gulf when conditions improve.
+There may be fewer fish but late-season tarpon have already spawned and are more aggressive.
 There should also be good action with trout, blues and Spanish mackerel on deep grass flats of Sarasota Bay.
 Fishing dock lights in the ICW at night is always a good option for snook and more.
-Walking the beach and sight fishing snook in the surf can also be good this time of year.

 Our natural resources are under constant pressure, please limit your kill, don’t kill your limit!